 The union has “not been provided critical information about the terms of the proposed combination and USAPA needs such information to ensure a fair and effective merger,” it said.

 US Airways has been pursuing a merger with Fort Worth, Texas-based AMR Corp.
-(AAMRQ)’s American Airlines.
+(AAMRQ:US)’s American Airlines.
 Tempe, Arizona-based US Airways this week made its case for a merger to AMR’s unsecured creditors committee, according to people familiar with the matter.

 The case is In re AMR Corp., 11-15463, U.S. Bankruptcy Court, Southern District of New York (Manhattan).